Save time and download my free 4K Export Preset for Premiere Pro!

 Way back in 2012 I wrote a blog post about my export settings for high definition videos in Premiere Pro.
 That post went on to become one of the most popular posts on my site.
 Wanna know what the second most popular post was?
 My video export settings for Instagram videos in Premiere Pro.

 There’s a trend here, and I realized that with the advent of 4K video, I had the opportunity to create a new text and video tutorial about the settings that I use when shooting with my Sony A7Sii.
 As I prepared to create this tutorial, I decided that this would be the perfect time to revisit those posts about my high definition and Instagram export settings, and create videos for them as well.
-Today you can watch my 4K export settings tutorial and read my complete text guide below, and in the near future, I’ll be posting new updated articles about my settings for high definition and Instagram exports.

 First, make sure you have Adobe Premiere Pro.
 Don’t have Premiere Pro?!
 You can download a 7-day free trial here.